Cheng-Yueh/knee/README.md

 Schematics and Gerber files to let you DIY electronics presented in the conference paper are provided in [/electronics](electronics/).
 The associated Python code (executable on a Raspberry Pi) are available in [/code](code/).
 Prescribed methods piggyback on 5V I2C communication protocol; remember to include a level shifter if using a Raspberry Pi.
 Shielded cabling mitigates EMI.
 However, you can use any method to operate the knee joint.
 Feel free to adapt and use your own devices if desired.

 ### Motor and solenoid driver (DRIVER_KNEE_V5)
-Select your own feedback current resistor values (R_FB) corresponding to R_M1 to R_M4 on the schematic.
+Select your own feedback current resistor values (R<sub>FB</sub>) corresponding to R_M1 to R_M4 on the schematic.
 These should be populated – even if you do not intend to measure current.
 Nominal values provided are for reference only.

 ### Knee joint angle sensing (ENCODER)
 A small radial magnet is necessary to complement this Hall-effect sensor.
 Adapt the CAD files as necessary for the magnet you acquire.